 Ride Gallery: Cass Gilbert on the Grande Traversee L’Alpes-Provence

-Hot on the heels – or should we, the tire tracks – of posting our Grande Traversée L’Alpes-Provence route guide, Cass Gilbert and amigo Mike Howarth head out to the south of France, before the season comes to an end.
+Hot on the heels – or should we say, the tire tracks – of posting our Grande Traversée L’Alpes-Provence route guide, Cass Gilbert and amigo Mike Howarth head out to the south of France, before the season comes to an end.
 Check out the gallery, and if you’re planning on riding the route, read on for extra hints and tips on deciphering the logistics of the ride…

 Several years ago, Mike and I were pedaling our way through South America at the same time.
 We met up for a beer in Santiago, Chile, and ended up spending nigh on six months riding together through the Andes.
 Looking for an excuse to share some mountain miles again – and inspired by Tales on Tyres’ imagery and their high praise of riding in Provence – we settled on the Grande Traversée L’Alpes-Provence, as it’s a route that fit within our timeline and travel logistics.